jonaac/Reward-Specification-in-a-CMDP/README.md

 # LTL Reward Specification in a CMDP
-This repository is for my Master's Thesis I am working on under the supervision of Professor Yves Lesperance.
+This repository is for my Master's Thesis.
+I am working under the supervision of Professor Yves Lesperance.

 ## Abstract